top of page

 Greenhouse gases in River Catchments to Coastal Seas

 The way we use the environment can cause changes to processes in the water which control our climate.
 When too many nutrients enter the water system from agriculture or wastewater treatment, there are more ingredients available to create more N2O and CH4.
 When we add low river flows and increasing summer temperatures to this scenario, it creates an ideal mixing bowl for tiny microbes to get cooking and pump these gases out into the atmosphere.
-This could change where see increasing 'hotspots' of natural greenhouse gas sources and risk our chances of transitioning to a net-zero emission society.
+This could change where see increasing 'hotspots' of natural N2O and CH4 sources and risk our chances of transitioning to a net-zero emission society.
 It's important we monitor this so we can implement the most effective nature-based solutions, in the most effective places, in the most effective way.

 You can stay up to date with my research through my blog, Instagram or ResearchGate.
 I love receiving questions and talking about my work - you know where to find me!